 - PayPal via the Braintree Payment Gateway for WooCommerce.
-For other PayPal plugins you should contact the provider, if PSD2 is already supported as a process.
+For other PayPal-Plugins you should contact the provider if PSD2 is already supported as a process.

-- Legend Pay
+- Sage Pay

-We appreciate your feedback
+We are happy about your feedback

-The SCA also applies if the acquiring bank or acquiring processor is located in the European Economic Area (EEA) and the customer's payment instrument was issued in the EEA.
+The SCA also applies if the acquiring bank or processor is located in the European Economic Area (EEA) and the customer's payment instrument was issued in the EEA.

 The Federal Office for Information Security (BSI) writes about this:

-What should the PSD2 do?
+What is the PSD2 supposed to achieve?